xenia-project/xenia/README.md

 [![Stories in Ready](https://badge.waffle.io/benvanik/xenia.png?label=ready)](https://waffle.io/benvanik/xenia)

-Have some spare time, know C++, and want to write an emulator?
+Have some spare time, know avanced C++, and want to write an emulator?
 Contribute!
 There's a ton of work that needs to be done, a lot of which is wide open greenfield fun.

+That said, the project is currently undergoing a lot of major foundational development and core pieces are changing rapidly and poorly documented.
+It'll be difficult to casually hack things in unless you know what you're doing.

 Fixes and optimizations are always welcome (please!), but in addition to that there are some major work areas still untouched:

 * Write an [OpenGL driver](https://github.com/benvanik/xenia/issues/59)
 * Add input drivers for [OSX](https://github.com/benvanik/xenia/issues/61) and [PS4 controllers](https://github.com/benvanik/xenia/issues/60) (or anything else)